wur-bioinformatics/introduction-to-bioinformatics/week5.md

 mostly superseded by RNAseq as a cheaper and better quality alternative (see below).
 However, there are many microarray samples still available for re-use in databases, as submission of measurement data to such databases is compulsory upon publication of a scientific paper.
-Tthe most well-known repositories are the NCBI Gene Expression Omnibus (GEO), with as of September 2023 6.7 million samples, and EBI ArrayExpress.
+The most well-known repositories are the NCBI Gene Expression Omnibus ([GEO](https://www.ncbi.nlm.nih.gov/geo/)), with as of September 2023 6.7 million samples, and [EBI ArrayExpress](https://www.ebi.ac.uk/biostudies/arrayexpress).
 If you are interested in a certain question that may be answered using transcriptomics, it makes sense to look here first to see what experimental data is already available.

 #### RNAseq